avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 - You must also have an NPMJS login and be a part of the [avaya organization](https://www.npmjs.com/settings/avaya/packages).

 ## how to add icons
+- Make sure you are synced up to latest main branch and create a new branch
+- In `staging/src/components/icons/Icons.tsx` add the new icons names to the newIcons string array.
+- Example: const newIcons = ["cherry-pick", "global-variables", "select-single-condition"];
 - Navigate to the `figma-API` sub-project folder from the repository root
 - `yarn build-icons {iconname}`: this will pull information about the specified icon and query you about how to categorize it.
 Examples:
   - `yarn build-icons after-call-work`